thunlp/Model_Emotion/README.md

 After getting the neurons sorted out, we will generate masks for the top k important neurons.
 We will also generate random masks for setting the baseline.

-In the `gen_mask.py`, we provide several methods for masking the neurons and generating random masks.
+In the `ModelEmotionTrainer.mask_activated_neuron`, we provide several methods for generating random masks and evaluating model's performance with the generated mask.

 **Methods for Masking Neurons**